 Viewer Advisory Message.
 If a live program is intended for a general audience, and measures are taken to prevent indecent language to no avail, scheduling of replays as adult programs can be avoided by editing out vulgarities.
 If indecent language cannot be deleted, then the producer must add a Viewer Advisory Message to the program and any subsequent replays will occur in “Late Night” time slots.
 The Viewer Advisory Message (audio and video) shall be broadcast and/or edited on the video for 30 seconds to 60 seconds prior to the start time of the program.
 Viewer warnings may also be required in the body of long (60 minutes or greater) programs.
 CTV retains the right to place Viewer Advisory Messages before any program.

 CTV welcomes community producers who submit single programs for air on the channel and other community producers who provide multiple episodes of regular series programs.
-Twice a year, time slots on the channel are randomly assigned to producers of regular series who have met the minimum requirements pertaining to the number of episodes that must be submitted in order to maintain a regular time slot.
+Time slots on the channel are randomly assigned to producers of regular series who have met the minimum requirements pertaining to the number of episodes that must be submitted in order to maintain a regular time slot.

 Regular Time Slots Regular time slots are awarded to Community Producers who commit to providing new programming on a regular basis.
-Regular time slots may not be bartered or sold.
-Programs must be submitted at least two business days before they are intended to air.
-Programs not delivered in accordance with this schedule may be delayed for playback.
 For regular weekly shows, it is expected that a new program will be created for each week.
 Most producers create and submit 4 episodes at a time to stay ahead of scheduling deadlines.
-The minimum requirement to maintain a regular weekly time slot is to maintain an average of 2 new episodes per month.
-Producers should not assume that time slots traditionally associated with “prime time” on commercial television are equally desirable on community television.
-In fact, prime time on commercial television may actually be considered less desirable because of competition.
-With DVRs that can be set to automatically record TV programs, no time slot is a “bad” time slot as long as producers do a good job of communicating information about their time slot to their constituents.
+The minimum requirement to maintain a regular weekly time slot is to submit an average of at least 2 new episodes per month.
+Programs must be submitted at least two business days before they air.
+Programs not delivered in accordance with this schedule may be delayed.
+Regular time slots may not be bartered or sold.
+Producers should not assume time slots traditionally associated with “prime time” on commercial television are equally desirable on community television.
+In fact, prime time on commercial television may be considered less desirable because of competition.
+All programs aired on CTV may also be viewed at any convenient time by visiting archive.org.

-Repeats Executive Producers of a regular series of programs may repeat a previously aired episode only once during their regular time slot, but airing of such programming is always at the discretion of CTV.
+Repeats Executive Producers of a regular series of programs may repeat a previously aired episode twice during their regular time slot but airing of such programming is always at the discretion of CTV.
 The “repackaging” of previously aired program material (changing the program title, rearranging scene sequences, using clips from old programs, etc.) does NOT constitute “original” programming.
 Programs containing more than 10% of such material shall NOT count as original programming for the purpose of airing, reporting, or count toward the required number of new programs needed to maintain a regular time slot.
-Furthermore, submission of previously aired material not properly identified as “Repeat” programming will result in the suspension of access privileges.

 Programming submitted by community producers shall not contain any advertising, promotion, or endorsements of any business, product, service, private school, or commercial event in any context that involves the producer’s promotion, endorsement, approval or recognition of such.
 Except as expressly permitted below, this includes mentioning or displaying the names, logos, phone numbers and locations of such.